kendoodoo/tuberepair-python/README.md

 But I have moved on, and recent developments will be in https://github.com/kevinf100/tuberepair.uptimetrackers.com, thanks to kevinf100 and SpaceSaver for improvs, I will participate again.

 __FORK__: DO NOT, in any circumstances, fork this piece of code and claim it's another "revival" or your own.
-I don't tolerate snobs from r/oldyoutubelayout.
+I don't tolerate snobbers.
 Thank you.

 # Credits
 ## Contributors